ryankrabbe/ml_classification_krabbe/README.md

 ### Section 6.
 Final Thoughts & Insights

-## Below is my Summary Table Template
+## Below is my Summary Table Template Comparing the Two Models
-- This template is used to summarize my results across the different models and features used
+- This template is used to summarize my results across the different models

 | Metric       | Decision Tree | Random Forest | Notes |
 |--------------|----------------|----------------|-------|